ULHPC/tutorials/README.md

 Author: Sarah Peter

-In this tutorial you will learn how to run a ChIP-seq analysis with the snakemake workflow engine [1] on the cluster.
+In this tutorial you will learn how to run a ChIP-seq analysis with the [snakemake workflow engine](https://snakemake.readthedocs.io/en/stable/)  on the cluster.

 **Disclaimer:** In order to keep this tutorial simple, we use default parameters for the different tools as much as possible.
 However, for a real analysis you should always adapt the parameters to your dataset.
 Also, be aware that the results of some steps might be screwed, because we only work on data from one chromosome.

 ## Setup the environment

-For this tutorial we will use the `conda` [2] package manager to install the required tools.
+For this tutorial we will use the [`conda` package manager](https://www.anaconda.com/) to install the required tools.
 It can encapsulate software and packages in environments, so you can have multiple different versions of a software installed at the same time and avoid incompatibilities between different tools.
 It also has functionality to easily port and replicate environments, which is important to ensure reproducibility of analyses.

 We will use conda on two levels in this tutorial.
 First we use a conda environment to install and run snakemake.
 Second, inside the snakemake workflow we will define separate conda environments for each step.